 Toll Roads in Iceland

-The reason is quite simple and probably great news for most of our readers: there is not a single toll road in Iceland.
-Yes, you read that correctly, you can forget about toll booths and extra costs for using the Icelandic road network.
+Almost all roads in Iceland are toll-free except for the Vaðlaheiðargöng tunnel, the country's only tolled route.
+That's probably great news for most of our readers: there are barely no toll roads in Iceland.
+Yes, you read that correctly, you can forget about toll booths and extra costs for using the Icelandic road network 99% of the time!

 It is quite unusual because in most countries you do have to pay to access certain roads and highways.
 In the Land of Fire and Ice, it is still free to drive around the country.
 I wholeheartedly hope it remains that way for years to come.
 Iceland is already a costly country, so it is always nice to know there are some costs we can still forget about or even avoid.